Social media -Whilst we may not realise, social media has a bigger impact on us than just telling us when Rhianna has a new hair do!

 Technology, eh?
 Clever stuff..but it’s bad, this ‘daylight’ keeps the brain switched on and awake.
 The signals that this ‘daylight’ sends to the brain stops the production of the sleepy hormone, melanin.

-But why does our sleep affect our weight?
+But how does our sleep affect our weight?

 Simply put, our bodies repair at night.

 This means all our cravings and chemicals that are sent to the brain during the day can relax.
 So, when we lack sleep we lack the vital signals that tell our brains what we want to eat and what we need to eat.
-Your bodies feel tired and need the perks of sugar and fats, leading us to eat fattier and sugar filled foods.
+When your body feel tired it will do whatever it needs to stay alert and focused.
+Typically we find this in the only perks of sugar and fats, leading us to eat fattier and sugar filled foods.

 It’s affecting our social relationships